 - Prepare your application code and any needed assets.

 - Create a build config file in YAML or JSON format, which contains instructions for Cloud Build.

 - Cloud Build executes your build based on the build config you provided.

-- If applicable, any built images are pushed to Container Registry.
-Container Registry provides secure, private Docker image storage on Google Cloud.
+- If applicable, any built artifacts are pushed to Artifact Registry.

 Cloud Build uses Docker

 to execute builds.
 For each build step, Cloud Build executes a Docker container

 You can use Cloud Build with the Google Cloud Console,

 In the Cloud Console, you can view the Cloud Build build results in the Build History page, and automate builds in Build Triggers.